How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Frigidaire FFRE4120SW (Electric) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Frigidaire FFRE4120SW (Electric) on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a defective heating element, or wiring that requires specialized diagnostic tools.
+In that case, it’s best to contact a licensed appliance technician.
+On gas dryers, do not attempt work on the gas valve or supply line — that work is restricted to a licensed gas fitter in most jurisdictions.

 How Much Does This Repair Cost?